GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We updated the GPU N-body code GENGA from its first invocation \citep{GrimmStadel2014} to be able to integrate high-resolution planet formation simulations by introducing a hierarchical close encounter method with multiple changeover functions.
-We improved the performance of individual kernels by optimizing the parallelization and memory usage, and by adding a kernel self-tuning mechanism which finds the best kernel parameters for different GPU types.
-We added several non-Newtonian forces and a model for small body collisions for meteorite dynamics.
-We included the option of using semi-active test particles, different options of setting the collision precision handling and added other tools like a real-time visualization with open-GL.
+We updated the GPU $N$-body code GENGA from its first invocation \citep{GrimmStadel2014} to be able to integrate high-resolution planet formation simulations by introducing a hierarchical close-encounter method with multiple changeover functions.
+We improved the performance of individual kernels by optimizing the parallelization and memory usage, and by adding a kernel self-tuning mechanism that finds the best kernel parameters for different GPU types.
+We added several non-Newtonian forces and a model for small-body collisions for meteorite dynamics.
+We included the option of using semi-active test particles, different options of setting the collision precision handling and added other tools like a real-time visualization with openGL.

 With the described updates and optimizations, the performance of the new GENGA version can be up to two orders of magnitudes faster than the original methods reported in \cite{GrimmStadel2014}, depending on the initial conditions used.
 In the example simulations, we presented a planet formation simulation with a gas disk that ran longer than 1.5 billion years.
-And we presented a planet formation simulation without gas giants performed over 3.5 billion years which shows how planets are formed also outside of the initial planetesimal distribution.
+And we presented a planet formation simulation without gas giants performed over 3.5 billion years that shows how planets are also formed outside of the initial planetesimal distribution.

-In this paper, we did not discuss the gas disk model and the multi simulation mode of GENGA as well as its built-in TTV tool used in \cite{Grimm+2018} for estimating the masses of the TRAPPIST-1 exoplanets.
+In this paper, we did not discuss the gas-disk model and the multi-simulation mode of GENGA as well as its built-in TTV tool used in \cite{Grimm+2018} for estimating the masses of the TRAPPIST-1 exoplanets.
 These topics will be improved and reported on in the future, as well as new tools or forces that will be be added to the present version of GENGA.